rogelioh1/intra-city/README.md

 Tot – A patrol squad member.
 Like player, has zero memory of past life. \
 Archaea – Was a microbiology student in past life.
 Is friends with Tot. \
 Professor – Was a medical school professor in past life.
 Runs the University and commands the Patrol.
 Unlike Chief, he wants to leave the city.\
-Hunter – Was a hunter in past life.
-Captain of the Highway Guard. \
+Hunter – Captain of the Highway Guard. \
 Riot – Was a cop in past life.
 Second-in-command to Hunter. \
 Chief – Leader of city.
 Controls city supplies and commands everyone.
 Established order during times of chaos.
-Stubborn to let anyone try to leave.\
+Stubborn to let anyone attempt to leave.\
 Secretary – Chief’s secretary.
 An airhead.

 # Text: